-The Perkiomen Valley School District embracing a 1:1 environment for our students as part of the district’s digital transformation.
+The Perkiomen Valley School District is proud to support a 1:1 environment for our students as part of the District’s Digital Transformation.
 As a result of this initiative, the District believes students will:

 PVSD believes that every student has a right to an education that prepares them as learners!
 We strive to empower our students with future readiness skills as well as tools to navigate learning in our ever-changing global world.
 These skills include creativity, communication, collaboration, and critical thinking.